rivergillis/gatsby-blog/blog/building-a-graphics-rendering-loop-with-react-and-typescript.md

 }
 ```

 This will render a square that slowly becomes lighter every tick.
 Now for the moment of truth, the performance.
-We can test for this by running a system trace right within the chrome devtools.
+We can test for this by running a system trace right within the Chrome DevTools.

 ![Performance using setState](/assets/rafUsingSetState.png "Performance using setState")

-The target frame time for 60fps is 16.7ms, and it looks like we're hitting that easily!
+The target frame time for 60fps is 16.7ms, and it looks like we're hitting that!
 But something stands out in this trace, the `setState()` calls.
 Every frame, we're spending a little over 2ms just on `setState()`!
 That time will become extremely valuable as you flesh out your engine.
 We need to fix this.

 So let's take a look at how we're actually using `setState()`.
 Since `PureCanvas` never updates, we're only using it in `GraphicsRenderer`.
 Even then, we're really only changing the state to account for the animation frame ID updates, and we're only using those so that we can cancel requests once the component unmounts!
 Let's see if we can get by without it.